Agoric/documentation/main/zoe/api/zoe-helpers.md

   assertProposalShape,
 } from '@agoric/zoe/src/contractSupport';
 ```
 Note that almost all ZoeHelpers require `zcf`, a `ContractFacet` as a first argument.
-Since they are contract helpers, they have access to the contract source code, which
+ZoeHelpers are contract helpers, in that they are useful to contract code.
+Contracts are started up by Zoe,
-passes in `zcf`, the contract facet object, when it runs `start()`.
+and `zcf` is passed in as a parameter to `start()`.

 ## assertIssuerKeywords(zcf, keywords)
 - `zcf` `{ContractFacet}`